mislav/hub/README.md

     $ git config --global github.user YOUR_USER

-See <http://github.com/guides/local-github-config> for more information.
+For commands that require write access to GitHub (such as `fork`), you'll want to setup "github.token" as well.
+See [local GitHub config guide][2] for more information.

 Configuration